YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/05_getting_data.rst

 YQL Statements
 ##############

-The YQL language like SQL has many verbs for reading and writing data.
+The YQL language, like SQL, has many verbs for reading and writing data.
 For our application, we’ll be just reading data with the ``SELECT`` verb.
 To filter data, like SQL, you use the key word ``WHERE``.
 YQL also includes operators such as ``LIKE`` for filtering, the key word ``LIMIT`` to limit the number of results, and the